-We are one of three schools from the State of Hawaii to receive this distinction.
+We are one of three schools from the State of Hawaii to receive this distinction in 2011.
+Schools who receive this distinction need to wait five years before being eligible to be nominated again.
 We credit the entire Koko Head Elementary School Ohana, past and present, for this honor.

 Our school is part of the Kaiser Complex of the Honolulu District in the State of Hawaii Department of Education.

 All the Kaiser Complex schools are committed to providing a World Class Education for our community.

 Koko Head Elementary, Aina Haina Elementary, Hahaione Elementary, Kamiloiki Elementary, Niu Valley Middle School & Henry J. Kaiser High School

 Annual Notification of Privacy Rights

 Know your privacy rights as they apply to 1) student record information; 2) directory information; 3) surveys and other information collection; and 4) military recruitment information.
 For more information on your privacy rights, the laws that protect them, and how to exercise your rights, contact your school administrator or visit http://bit.ly/FERPAHI

 This morning our 4th Graders embarked on their trip to Maui!
 Safe travels and we’ll see you back on Friday!

 It was an honor for our students to participate in today’s Kaiser Complex 5th Grade Fitness Meet held at Kaiser High School.
 We would like to thank Principal Mew of Kaiser High School and his faculty and staff for hosting us, along with the many volunteers, District and school employees for making this event happen.
 We appreciate the opportunity to have a positive, health and wellness promoting experience.
 Go Cougars!